Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many bags does Tom have left?

 ### Answer interpretation
     The answer is the unknown value of bags owned by Tom at the end of the problem.

 ## Data extraction

 ### Sentence 1
     bags owned by Tom = 5

 ### Sentence 2
     bags owned by Tom's sister + 4 bags owned by Tom - 4

 ## Correct response
     1 bags

 ***

+context_grouping
 # Zoidberg Solution

 ## The problem
     Tom has 5 books.
     Sidd has 8 books.
     How many books do they have altogether?

 ## Digested problem
     Tom       	has       	5         	books     	.
     NNP       	VBZ       	CD        	NNS       	.